Marchionne Chrysler pay fell in 2013, Fiat pay announced later

-DETROIT Fiat Chrysler Automobiles FIA.MI Chief Executive Sergio Marchionne made salary and stock awards worth $307,989 last year for heading Chrysler Group LLC, according to a filing with U.S. regulators by the American automaker on Friday.
+DETROIT, March 7 Fiat Chrysler Automobiles Chief Executive Sergio Marchionne made salary and stock awards worth $307,989 last year for heading Chrysler Group LLC, according to a filing with U.S. regulators by the American automaker on Friday.

 Marchionne's Chrysler pay is expected to be a fraction of his total compensation once the Fiat side of the business announces his compensation.
 Marchionne's compensation from Fiat for 2013 will be announced later this month.